 Welcome to the Takatori Lab!

-Our objective is to understand and engineer unconventional, nature-inspired soft materials.
+Our objective is to understand and engineer soft materials with unusual physical properties and interfaces.

-We combine theoretical fluid dynamics and statistical physics with bottom-up biomolecular experiments.
+We combine theoretical fluid dynamics, nonequilibrium statistical physics, and bottom-up experiments.

-Predicting growth and mechanics of bacterial colonies by developing theories that incorporate bacterial division, packing, and glassy dynamics.
+Predicting growth and mechanics of viscoelastic monolayers with theories and experiments that incorporate self-propulsive activity, elastic bending, and glassy dynamics.

-Using nonequilibrium forces to design advanced soft materials like colloidal hydrogels + dense amorphous suspensions.
+Using nonequilibrium forces to tune material properties in colloidal hydrogels + dense amorphous suspensions.